 Many people have trouble getting used to witch hazel’s odd smell, but it dissipates quickly after use.
 Lots of health-food store products containing witch hazel extracts mask the smell by adding essential oils of rose, lavender, or other aromatic herbs.

-Non-distilled witch hazel products—tinctures and infusions—capture more of the plant’s natural astringent compounds (called tannins), most of which don’t survive the distillation process.
-Herbalists say the plant has other beneficial compounds, too.
+A “tincture” is a concentrated liquid form that isn’t distilled so it captures more of the plant’s natural astringent compounds (called tannins), most of which don’t survive the distillation process.

 You can make these yourself if you have access to witch hazel trees in neighboring woods.
 (Use the native species, Hamamelis virginiana, rather than the ornamental varieties sold in plant nurseries.)
 Here’s how: